ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

    version.
 Otherwise, the server should recommend the latest snapshot edge.

-   The heartbeat-interval field contains the interval length of the heartbeat.
-   The time unit is second and the value MUST be interpreted as a floating number.

-   The client is expected to send a heartbeat message (see {{tips-heartbeat}}) for each TIPS view that it is currently using, at least every heartbeat-interval seconds.
-It is RECOMMENDED that the ALTO server picks an appropriate value for the heartbeat-interval field: if the value is too big, it may waste additional resources to maintain unused TIPS views; but if the value is too small, the normal use of the TIPS service might be disrupted.

-If the request has any errors, the TIPS service must return an HTTP "400 Bad Request" to the ALTO client; the body of the response follows the generic ALTO error response format specified in Section 8.5.2 of {{RFC7285}}.
+If the request has any errors, the TIPS service MUST return an HTTP "400 Bad Request" to the ALTO client; the body of the response follows the generic ALTO error response format specified in Section 8.5.2 of {{RFC7285}}.
 Hence, an example ALTO error response